BrockAtwood/READMEgenerator/GENERATED-README.md

   npm i

   ## Usage
+  * Do not forget to add a screenshot of your final app.
-  * To add a screenshot, create an assets/images folder in your repository and upload your screenshot to it.
+  * First, create an assets/images folder in your repository and upload your screenshot to it.
   * Then, using the relative filepath, add it to your README using the following syntax:
   * !&lsqb;alt text&lsqb;(assets/images/screenshot.png)